-Do I need Planning permission To Replace Windows in a Grade II Listed Building?
+Do I need Planning permission To Replace Windows in Grade II Listed Building?

 Replacements require planning permission.
 They must be deemed suitable by conservation or planning officials.
 Work carried out without permission will have to be replaced.
 Councils have the authority to enforce this, so always check.

 In cases where existing fittings are beyond repair, your planning officer will allow sympathetic replacements.
 Materials and style must match the originals.

 You should consult your local council.
-If deemed the window is repairable, you will be obliged to repair not replace.
+If deemed the window is repairable, you will be obliged to repair it, not replace it.